KashiCode/DataSight/README.md

 # Introduction

 DataSight, created using [R](https://www.r-project.org/) and [Shiny](https://www.rstudio.com/products/shiny/), is an application designed to allow users to upload datasets in `excel` format.
-This application translates the data into insightful visualizations and conducts statistical analysis, providing users with the ability to explore their datasets through various graphs and techniques.
+This application translates the data into insightful visualizations and conducts statistical analysis.

 # Features